-Fact: According to the Journal of the American Medical Association (JAMA), medical negligence is the third leading cause of death in the U.S.—right behind heart disease and cancer.
+According to the Journal of the American Medical Association (JAMA), medical malpractice is the third leading cause of death in the U.S. Only heart disease and cancer are more fatal.

-But there are things that you can do to avoid becoming an unfortunate part of these statistics—to be your best health-care advocate.
-Jason Konvicka, a partner in the Virginia-based law firm of Allen, Allen, Allen & Allen, should know.
+Fortunately, there are steps that you can take to avoid becoming another statistic.
+Jason Konvicka, a partner in the Virginia-based law firm of Allen, Allen, Allen & Allen, knows them all.

-Named as one of the state’s “Super Lawyers,” the seasoned trial attorney has won some of the largest personal-injury awards on record in the state, and recently secured the largest malpractice award in Virginia state court history.
+One of the state’s “Super Lawyers,” the trial attorney has won some of the largest personal-injury awards on record in Virginia.
+Recently, he secured the largest malpractice award in state history.

-LearnVest sat down with Konvicka to discuss troubling trends in medicine and hear his advice on how people can lessen their risk of encountering medical malpractice.
+SuperMoney sat down with Konvicka to discuss troubling trends in medicine, and to show you how you can better protect yourself from medical malpractice.

-Jason Konvicka: Medical malpractice occurs when a health-care provider deviates from the recognized “standard of care” in the treatment of a patient.
-The “standard of care” is defined as what a reasonably prudent medical provider would or would not have done under the same or similar circumstances.
+Jason Konvicka: Medical malpractice occurs when a healthcare provider deviates from the recognized “standard of care” in the treatment of a patient.
 In essence, it boils down to whether the provider was negligent.

 How do you determine if someone is the victim of medical negligence?

 A malpractice claim exists if a provider’s negligence causes injury or damages to a patient.
 However, experiencing a bad outcome isn’t always proof of medical negligence.
-Also, on occasion, health-care providers will inform a patient that the person has received negligent medical care from a previous health-care provider and—presumably in an effort at complete honesty—will sometimes tell a patient that they, themselves, have made a mistake.
+Also, on occasion, healthcare providers—in an effort at complete honesty—will sometimes tell a patient that they, themselves, have made a mistake.

-Another motivating factor: A quick, honest “apology” might prevent a future claim, or provide an opportunity for a settlement without the need for litigation.
-Insurance companies typically want to settle with an injured person directly if they can, and this allows them to do so before the full extent of injuries are known, as well as preventing the injured person from hiring an attorney who could increase the settlement value of the claim through their representation.
+Why would providers own up to a mistake?
+Well, an honest apology might prevent a future claim, or provide an opportunity for a settlement without the need for litigation.
+Insurance companies typically want to settle with an injured person directly if they can.
+But this allows them to do so before the full extent of injuries are known.
+It also prevents the injured person from hiring an attorney who could have increased the settlement value of the claim.

 It’s vital to note, however, that the prosecution of medical malpractice cases—in addition to having a high likelihood of failure—can be extremely expensive, stressful and time-consuming.
-It’s estimated that medical errors kill roughly 200,000 patients in the U.S. each year.
-Yet only 15% of the personal-injury lawsuits filed annually involve medical-malpractice claims, and more than 80% of those lawsuits end with no payment whatsoever to the injured patient or their survivors.
+More than 80% of malpractice lawsuits end with no payment whatsoever to the injured patient or their survivors.

-Consequently, most experienced medical malpractice attorneys will not pursue a case unless the injuries and damages documented in the records—after they’ve been reviewed by an expert in the pertinent specialty—are substantial and justify it.
+Consequently, most experienced medical malpractice attorneys will not pursue a case unless the injuries and damages documented in the records are substantial and justify it.

-What should you do if you suspect that you’ve been subjected to negligent care?
-Is there a statute of limitations?
+What should you do if you think you’ve been subjected to negligent care?

 Contacting a seasoned malpractice attorney should be the first step.
-A thorough review of the case details—this includes everything from securing pertinent medical records to interviews with the patient, family members and friends—should be conducted by the attorney to determine whether the case is actionable.
+A thorough review of the case details should be conducted to determine whether the case is actionable.
+This includes everything from securing pertinent medical records to interviews with the patient, family members, and friends

-Statutes of limitation—deadlines by which a lawsuit must be filed or be permanently barred—differ from state to state, as do the procedural requirements that must be met before a medical-malpractice lawsuit is filed.
-It’s always best to seek guidance from an attorney licensed in the state where the alleged malpractice occurred.
+Statutes of limitation—deadlines by which a lawsuit must be filed or be permanently barred—differ from state to state, as do the procedural requirements.
+It’s best to seek guidance from an attorney licensed in the state where the alleged malpractice occurred.

-What can patients do to lessen the likelihood that they’ll experience medical malpractice?
+What can you do to lessen the likelihood that you’ll experience medical malpractice?

 In your 20 years of practice, have you detected any shifts in the handling or perception of medical malpractice?

-Proponents of “tort” or “malpractice” reform often argue that there are too many medical-malpractice claims.
+Proponents of malpractice reform often argue that there are too many medical malpractice claims.
 In reality, the number of claims is declining.

 Despite this, the perception of “lawsuits gone wild” exists.
 As a result, many states have imposed substantial limits on damage awards in medical-malpractice claims.
 These award limits typically have the greatest impact on patients who are most gravely hurt—those with catastrophic injuries and a lifetime of future medical needs.
 And patients who are denied justice in the courts must rely on health insurance and, in many instances, such public programs as Medicare or Medicaid to pay their future medical bills—leaving the cost of medical malpractice to the public instead of the responsible party.